grafana/k6-studio/README.md

 Grafana k6 Studio is available for Mac and Windows (Linux support coming soon).
 You can download the latest version from the [Releases page](https://github.com/grafana/k6-studio/releases).

+> [!IMPORTANT]
-> ⚠️ [Google Chrome](https://www.google.com/chrome/browser-tools/) needs to be installed on your machine for the recording functionality to work.
+> Google Chrome](https://www.google.com/chrome/browser-tools/) needs to be installed on your machine for the recording functionality to work.

 ## How it works